 Papers.
 Folders.
 Notebooks.
 Tests.
 Books.
 Study guides.
 Tablets.
-Craft supplies for projects.
-How do you keep all the school work and supplies from taking over your house?
-Here are three simple and inexpensive ways to create order out of your study space.
-For optimal organization, we suggest doing them all, either on your own or with the nanny.
+Craft supplies.
+How do you keep all the schoolwork and supplies from taking over your house during the school year?
+Here are three simple and inexpensive ways to organize school supplies and create order in your child's study space.

 Who knew the over-the-door shoe hanger could have so many purposes.
-In our coat closet we use it to sort hats, mittens and sunglasses.
+In our coat closet, we use one to sort hats, mittens and sunglasses.
 In our tool closet, we have one that holds our most commonly used household supplies.
-And at the homework station, we have one to hold crafts used for school projects (yay dioramas!).
-The only thing we don't use shoe hangers for is shoes!
+And at the homework station, we have one to hold craft supplies used for school projects (yay dioramas!).

 - Adhesive hooks (if no door is available)

 Hang the shoe organizer over a door where it will be out of the way but accessible to children.
 You can also hang it lower on any wall by using temporary adhesive hooks.
 Fill the pockets with craft supplies.
 If you don't use all the pockets, use the binder clips to fold up the bottom and get it out of the way.

 Hint: You might want to strategically place the least used (feathers and pompoms) at the top and keep the most commonly used supplies (paper and markers) lower and easiest to reach.

 This caddy is perfect for storing the essentials on a desk and also using to grab and go when school projects change locations (say, from the living room to the dinner table).

 - School supplies kids use most:

 Take the shower caddy and designate certain spaces for your most commonly used supplies.
 Pens, pencils, erasers and sharpener in one section.
 Ruler, calculator and scissors in another.
 Markers and highlighters in the third.
 Paper, folders and notebooks can go in the wider section.